rmsk2/moreorless/readme.md

 long shot.
 This is how I plan to progress:

 Short term goals
-- adding cutting copying and pasting of parts of lines
 - allowing to move one word at a time in a line via Ctrl+Cursor left and right

 Midterm goals